-(k) Cash and cash equivalents
+(n) Cash and cash equivalents

-Cash and cash equivalents comprise cash in hand, bank balances, demand deposits, bank overdraft and highly liquid investments that are readily convertible to known amount of cash and which are subject to an insignificant risk of changes in value.
-For the purpose of statements of cash flows, cash and cash equivalents are presented net of bank overdrafts and pledged deposits.
+Cash and cash equivalents comprise cash in hand and at bank and short term deposits with a maturity of three months or less that are readily convertible to known amount of cash and which are subject to an insignificant risk of changes in value.
+These also include bank overdrafts that form an integral part of the Group's cash management.

-(l) Impairment of assets
+(o) Impairment of assets